ab0mbs/hoverboard/README.md

 hoverboard
 ==========

 Update of hoverboard addon for Garry's Mod 13.
-Not my original work.
-This does not currently work.
+This addon does not currently work.
 Garry removed player:GetScriptedVehicle() Currently looking into workaround

 Credits:
+ab0mbs - Update to Gmod 13... in progress
 BobYD - Unknown
 Dav0r - Hackjob model
 SCopE5000 - Huvaboard model